Electorate of Württemberg

 The Electorate of Württemberg was a short-lived state of the Holy Roman Empire on the right bank of the Rhine.
-In 1803, Napoleon raised the Duchy of Württemberg to the Electorate of Württemberg, the highest form of a princedom in the Holy Roman Empire.
+In 1803, the Imperial diet raised the Duchy of Württemberg to an Electorate, the highest form of a princedom in the Holy Roman Empire.
 However, soon afterward, on 1 January 1806, the last Elector assumed the title of King of Württemberg.
 Later, the last Emperor, Francis II, abolished de facto the empire on 6 August 1806.